Sly Bailey: Trinity Mirror

 In July 2011 Bailey launched an investigation into editorial controls and procedures at Mirror Group newspapers following allegations of phone hacking.
-In October 2011, Bailey became the first serving media proprietor to appear at the Leveson Inquiry into phone hacking.
+In October 2011, Bailey became the first serving media executive to appear at the Leveson Inquiry.

 Late on 3 May 2012 it was announced that Bailey was to leave her post at Trinity Mirror by the end of the year, but she in fact left in mid June.
 The General Secretary of the National Union of Journalists, Michelle Stanistreet, said of her at the time: "Finally, Sly Bailey is doing the decent thing and leaving the company she has led into monumental decline."
 Reportedly, she received a £900,000 payoff.

+In 2023, in a judgement against Trinity Mirror (now Reach PLC) and in favour of Prince Harry about the phone hacking scandal, judge Timothy Fancourt said that Bailey “knew or – what in law amounts to the same thing – turned a blind eye to it [unlawful information gathering] from about the end of 2006” whilst she was CEO.

 Other activities

 Sly Bailey has been on the Press Association board since 2003.
 She was awarded an Honorary Degree from the University of East London in 2005.